What to eat in Alentejo? 18 typical dishes in Alentejo

 Alentejo is one of the best regions to eat in Portugal.
 In this article, we will analyze the different typical dishes and explore what to eat in Alentejo.

 Although the scarcity of resources has historically conditioned the Alentejo, it has a rich and varied cuisine.
 Due to Alentejo’s people’s creativity and talent, basic and standard ingredients are transformed into delicacies.
 Lamb and pork are the base of many dishes in the region.
-Though, it is the bread that is the predominant and essential element in all Alentejo gastronomy.
+However, bread is the predominant and essential element in all Alentejo gastronomy.

 Typical dishes vary depending on the region and the resources available to their populations.
 On the Alentejo coast, fish and seafood are vastly used, while black pork, lamb, and olives are used and abused in the Alentejo interior.
 As you mentioned, bread is everywhere.